Yuriy0610/elec5620/README.md

 ## Configuration

-To start the development server, use the following command: `npm run dev`.
+To start the development server, navigate in the `elec5620-frontend` directory, use the following command: `npm run dev`.
 This will launch the frontend application on a local development server, typically accessible at `http://localhost:5173`.

-### React + Vite
+## React + Vite

 This template provides a minimal setup to get React working in Vite with Hot Module Replacement (HMR) and some ESLint rules.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh.

+## Database Setup

+Before starting the backend server, you need to set up the PostgreSQL database:

+1. Create a database for the application.
+2. Create a user with permissions to access the database.
+3. Create the necessary tables according to the schema defined in the project.

+To set up the PostgreSQL database and user, follow these steps:

+1. **Open your terminal**.

+2. **Connect to the PostgreSQL command line** as the default user (usually `postgres`) using:

+    `psql -U postgres`

+    You may need to enter your PostgreSQL password.

+3. **Create the database:**

+    `CREATE DATABASE elec5620db;`

+4. **Create a new user with a password:**

+    ```CREATE USER elecuser WITH PASSWORD 'yourpassword';```

+4. **Grant privileges to the new user on the database:**

+    ```GRANT ALL PRIVILEGES ON DATABASE elec5620db TO elecuser;```

+5. **Connect to the newly created database:**

+    ``` psql -U elecuser -d elec5620db```
+    Enter password: 'yourpassword' to connect.

+## Gradle + SprintBoot

+To start the development server, navigate in the `elec5620-backend` directory, use the following command: `gradle bootRun`.
+This will launch the frontend application on a local development server, typically accessible at `http://localhost:8080`.

+## LLM - Ollama

+To start the LLM server, download the ollama version specified above and run following:
+`ollama run llama3.2`

 ## Deployment